dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/accessibility.md

 DALi will pick up the system's current accessibility state (and subsequent changes to it) and enable its internal accessibility mode based on this.

-DALi includes an Accessibility Manager which prodives public API control of the order of object selection by gesture, and text to be read out per actor or control.
+DALi includes an Accessibility Manager which provides public API control of the order of object selection by gesture, and text to be read out per actor or control.

 It further provides many signals that represent accessibility gestures.
 These gestures can range from a simple actor selection through to a more control-specific concept like "page-up", which an application developer may want to provide an implementation for.